mingsxs/tabpage-jumper/README.md

 ## Introduciton

-This plugin is built for VIM users switching between previously and currently opened tabpages, it works exactly like VIM built-in shortkey Ctrl+i/Ctrl+o, except for it sources tabpages instead of text postions.
+This plugin is built for VIM users switching between previously and currently opened tabpages, it works exactly like VIM built-in shortkey Ctrl+i/Ctrl+o, except for it sources tabpages instead of text positions.

 If you are a VIM tabpage user for either developing or just editing, it could be quite a handy tool for you to deal with different opened tabpges, especially when tabpages's growing more and more.
-Before I decided to make this plugin, I'vd been drained much by lots of tabpages opened at the same time, and the built-in tabpage commands don't support this feature, so each time I have to remember the tabpage number and jump back manually.
-In this case, I got lost many times, but for now, with this small plugin, you don't have to worried about being lost at all!
+With this small plugin, you don't have to worried about being lost!

 This plugin maintains a jumplist for tabpages just like Ctrl+i/Ctrl+o, it will remember the tabpages you have entered or leaved, newly opened or closed.
 This jumplist will always stay updated when event #TabEnter and #TabLeave comes, even if you use tabmove command to move current tabpge, it will stay updated as well.